-WHAT IS COVERED FULL ONE-YEAR WARRANTY For one year from date of original purchase, we will provide, free of charge, parts and service labor in your home to repair or replace any part of the range that fails because of a manufacturing defect.
+WHAT IS COVERED

+FULL ONE-YEAR WARRANTY

+For one year from date of original purchase, we will provide, free of charge, parts and service labor in your home to repair or replace any part of the range that fails because of a manufacturing defect.

+This warranty is extended to the original purchaser and any succeeding owner for products purchased for ordinary home use in the 48 mainland states, Hawaii, Washington, D.C. and Canada.

 In Alaska the warranty is the same except that it is LIMITED because you must pay to ship the product to the service shop or for the service technician's travel costs to your home.

-All warranty service will be provided by our Factory Service Centers or by our authorized Customer Care [®] servicers during normal working hours.
-Should your appliance need service, during the warranty period or beyond, in the United States call 800-GE- CARES (800-432-2737).
+All warranty service will be provided by our Factory Service Centers or by our authorized Customer Care® servicers during normal working hours.

+Should your appliance need service, during the warranty period or beyond, in the United States call 800-GE-CARES (800-432-2737).

 In Canada consult your telephone directory for the Camco Service Center.

-WHAT IS NOT COVERED Service trips to your home to teach you how to use the product.
+WHAT IS NOT COVERED

+Service trips to your home to teach you how to use the product.

 Read your Use and Care material.
-If you then have any questions about operating the product, please contact your dealer or in the United States, contact our Customer Relations office at the address below, or call, toll free: GE Answer Center[®] 800.626.2000 consumer information service In Canada call: 800-361-3400 Consumer Relations Manager Improper installation.
+If you then have any questions about operating the product, please contact your dealer or in the United States, contact our Consumer Affairs office at the address below, or call, toll free: GE Answer Center® 800.626.2000 consumer information service

+In Canada call: 800-361-3400 Customer Relations Manager

+Improper installation.

 If you have an installation problem, contact your dealer or installer.
 You are responsible for providing adequate electrical, gas, exhausting and other connecting facilities as described in the Installation Instructions provided with the product.

-Replacement of house fuses or resetting of circuit breakers.
-Failure of the product if it is used for other than its intended purpose or used commercially.
-Damage to product caused by accident, fire, floods or acts of God.
+- Replacement of house fuses or resetting of circuit breakers. - Failure of the product if it is used for other than its intended purpose or used commercially. - Damage to product caused by accident, fire, floods or acts of God.

 WARRANTOR IS NOT RESPONSIBLE FOR CONSEQUENTIAL DAMAGES.

 Some states/provinces do not allow the exclusion or limitation of incidental or consequential damages, so the above limitation or exclusion may not apply to you.
 This warranty gives you specific legal rights, and you may also have other rights which vary from state to state/province to province.
 To know what your legal rights are in your state/province, consult your local or state/provincial consumer affairs office or your state's Attorney General.
-Warrantor-In the United States: General Electric Company If further help is needed concerning this warranty, write:

-If further help is needed concerning this warranty, write: Manager, Customer Relations, GE Appliances, Louisville, KY 40225
+Warrantor-In the United States: General Electric Company If further help is needed concerning this warranty, write: Manager, Consumer Affairs, GE Appliances, Louisville, KY 40225

-Warrantor-In Canada: Camco Inc. If further help is needed concerning this warranty, write: Manager, Consumer Relations, Camco Inc., 1 Factory Lane, Suite 310, Moncton, N.B.
+Warrantor-In Canada: Camco Inc. If further help is needed concerning this warranty, write: Manager, Customer Relations, Camco Inc., 1 Factory Lane, Suite 310, Moncton, N.B.
 E1C 9M3